 - For a fall lasagna, take a note from this Skillet Lasagna with Basil, Italian Sausage, and Butternut Squash and try diced butternut squash.

 - Part-Skim Ricotta Cheese.
 The key to the creamy filling.
 I find part-skim tastes plenty indulgent, and it helps to make the vegetable lasagna lighter.
+It’s also an excellent source of calcium.

 - Frozen Spinach.
-Using frozen spinach instead of fresh is a quick and easy shortcut that I love to use here. (and in Crockpot Lasagna).
+Using frozen spinach instead of fresh is a quick and easy shortcut that I love to use here (and in Crockpot Lasagna).

 - Tomato Sauce.
 As I share in my cookbook, using store-bought tomato sauce is a valuable timesaver.
-This stellar shortcut helps make this an easy vegetable lasagna without sacrificing any of the flavor!
+This stellar shortcut helps make this an easy vegetable lasagna recipe without sacrificing any of the flavor!

 - Balsamic Vinegar.
 Brings a deep, simmered-all-day flavor to the sauce.
 Don’t skip it.
 It makes the sauce pop.